 Characters motivated by real-life urges like greed, lust, confusion more than honor, chivalry, service, etc.

-Characters are more complex mixes of good and bad than in extreme romance narratives, where characters are more symbolic types, like gallant heroes, dastardly villains, innocent and helpless women, faithful servants.
+Characters are more complex mixes of good and bad compared to popular or extreme romance narratives, where characters are more symbolic types, like gallant heroes, dastardly villains, innocent and helpless women, faithful servants.

-Greater attention to detail may create a more detailed setting with potential distractions from simple narrative.
+Greater attention to detail (verisimilitude) may create a more detailed setting with potential distractions from simple narrative.

 The many conflicts and complications inherent in everyday reality